pwatx/html2pdf/README.md

 [**中文说明**](README_CN.md) | English

-A powerful tool that reads the index.html file (must use this name) from the src folder, parses the table of contents from the index page, matches it with HTML files in the src folder, and generates a bookmark.txt file.
-The program then converts HTML files to a single PDF document in order according to the table of contents using Node.js's Playwright library, and uses Python's PyPDF2 library to convert bookmark.txt into PDF bookmarks.
+A powerful tool that converts static website HTML pages into PDF files with bookmarks.
+The program reads the index.html file (must use this name) from the src folder, parses the hierarchical table of contents from the index page, generates a bookmarks.txt file, and cross-checks with the HTML files in the src folder - the directory structure should correspond to the folder and file hierarchy in the src folder.
+The program then converts HTML files to a single PDF document in order according to the table of contents using Node.js's Playwright library, and uses Python's PyPDF2 library to convert bookmarks.txt into PDF bookmarks.

+If the directory hierarchy has more than one level, the folders and HTML files under folders in src must correspond to it.
+The program will automatically generate nested bookmarks for the PDF directory.

 This project can convert multiple HTML files into a single PDF document with automatic bookmark generation.
 It was originally developed to convert the "SSH Tutorial" from WangDoc.com into a downloadable PDF format.
 Therefore, this project includes sample files from the "SSH Tutorial".